Selling A House With Termite Damage in Harlingen, TX

 5. Market and List Your Home

-Pricing is just as important as presentation.
-The list price sets expectations and strongly influences buyer interest.
-A home priced too high may cause buyers to expect a flawless, move-in-ready property, while a price that’s too low can raise concerns and lead buyers to wonder if something is wrong.
-Setting a realistic price based on the home’s condition, recent repairs, and local market trends helped attract serious buyers from the start.
+Price is as important as presentation.
+Listing price shapes buyer expectations and interest.
+If a home is priced too high, buyers may expect a flawless, move-in-ready property, while a low price may make them wonder if something is wrong.
+Given the home’s condition, recent repairs, and local market trends, a realistic price attracted serious buyers from the start.

 6. Negotiate Effectively